Collection Tools

 Collection Tools:

-All child support orders are paid through an IWO, also known as a wage assignment.
-The IWO is required by law.
-If the parent paying child support has a job, the IWO is sent to his/her employer.
-The employer must deduct the amount in the IWO under 5% of gross income to add the child(ren) and send it directly to the State Disbursement Unit (SDU).
-If the paying parent is self-employed or works for cash, they make payments directly to the SDU, and other collection tools are used.
+All child support orders are required by law to be paid through an Income Withholding Order (IWO) also known as a wage assignment.
+If the parent paying child support is employed, the IWO will be sent directly to their employer.
+The employer will then deduct up to the amount requested but cannot exceed 50% of the gross income.
+This deduction is then sent by the employer to the State Disbursement Unit (SDU).
+If the paying parent is self-employed or works for cash, they are personally obligated to send payments directly to the SDU.

 The person paying support may request a reasonable cost review to determine if the employer-sponsored health insurance policy is available at a reasonable cost.